unjordy/po/README.md

 ## Using libpo

 Add `po = "*"` to the `[dependencies]` section of your project's Cargo.toml.

-Use the `po::send` function to push a message, `po::send_gist` to upload the message body to Gist and push it and the link to the Gist, and `po::send_with_url` to push a message with a custom supplementary URL and URL title.
+Use `po::send_basic` to send a basic message with API token, user key, and message body strings. `po::send` supports more complicated messages with optional parameters, and `po::send_gist` posts the full text of each message to GitHub Gist and links it as a supplementary URL (useful if messages exceed the maximum Pushover length).

+For a more flexible (and simpler if you have many parameters) API, use `po::push`.
+This function accepts strings representing an API token, user key, and message body string just like the `po::send_*` family of functions, but accepts as its last parameter an array of `po::Parameters` types representing every optional parameter supported by the library.

+libpo also exposes a `po::gist` function which uploads a string to GitHub Gist with an optional title.

 ## Todo
 * More complete error handling
+* Make emergency priority messaging actually work
 * Verify the stored API token and user key
 * Retry sending the notification if a transient error is encountered
 * Markdown output support for Gists